groupdocs-classification-cloud/docs/content/classification/developer-guide/common-resources/taxonomy.md

 weight: 4
 description: ""
 keywords: ""
+toc: True
 ---

-# Taxonomy #

-[Taxonomy (general)](https://en.wikipedia.org/wiki/Taxonomy_(general)) is the practice and science of classification of things or concepts, including the principles that underlie such classification.
-In our case, this is a list of text categories.
+[Taxonomy (general)](https://en.wikipedia.org/wiki/Taxonomy_(general)) is the practice and science of classification of things or concepts, including the principles that underlie such classification.In our case, this is a list of text categories.
 We support two taxonomies for now:

-## IAB-2 taxonomy ##
+## IAB-2 taxonomy

 IAB-2 taxonomy: [https://www.iab.com/guidelines/taxonomy/](https://www.iab.com/guidelines/taxonomy/).

 1. 'Automotive',
 1. 'Books_and_Literature',